vikash-013/IPL-Analysis--2008-2025-/README.md

-# IPL---Analysis-2008-2025-
+# IPL-Analysis-(2008-2025)
-IPL Analysis (2008–2025): 📊 A comprehensive data-driven insight into team performance, player stats, and season trends across all IPL editions.
+📌 IPL Analysis (2008–2025) using Power BI & Excel: A visual and statistical exploration of teams, players, and match trends across all IPL seasons.

+![logo(